jaison-lee/federated-learning/TP4/README.md

 ```
 Display a graph G1 where the x-axis represents the number of malicious clients and the y-axis represents the accuracy of the final model.
 What are your observations?

-  => From the graph G1, we can see that when there is no malicious client involving in the training process, the model performs normally.
-When the number of malicious clients involving in the training process increases, the performance of the model decreases gradually.
+  => From the graph G1, we can see that when there is no malicious client involved in the training process, the model performs normally.
+When the number of malicious clients involved in the training process increases, the performance of the model decreases gradually.
 When number of malicious client is a half of total client in the training process, the performance of the model drops significantly.

 ![Graph G1](/TP4/ex1.G1.png)